How Many Volts Is A Car Battery

 2) Hydrometer test: This test uses water to measure how much acid is present in the cell.
 You’ll need a hydrometer, distilled water, and a quart-sized jar or container.
 Pour enough distilled water into the jar so that it covers the hydrometer.
 Screw on the lid and shake it up well.
 Then place the hydrometer in the middle of the liquid and wait several minutes until it registers 0 on the scale (the higher readings indicate more acid).
 Once it does, count out 100 ml (4 ounces) of distilled water and put that into another container.
 Repeat this process three times, making sure each time you add new distilled water until there’s only 1

-See also Actor in Dude Where's My Car
+See also Will Hail Damage My Car

 How to change a car battery